What are the key steps in the conveyancing process?

 Do you recommend I use a surveyor?

 Answer: Yes, we strongly recommend using a surveyor, even when purchasing a new build property.
-A survey can identify defects or issues that need addressing before you finalise the sale.
-It’s best to conduct this survey before the exchange of contracts so that any findings can be raised with the seller, allowing for negotiations or repairs to be arranged as part of your transaction.
+A survey can identify defects or issues that need addressing before you finalise your purchase.
+You must arrange any survey before the exchange of contracts so that any findings can be raised with the seller, allowing for negotiations or repairs to be arranged as part of your transaction.

 What are property searches, and why are they important?